Cosenza: Norman, Hohenstaufen, and Angevin period

 Bitterly disputed between the Saracens and the Lombards, the town was destroyed, then rebuilt around 988; only to be ravaged again in the early eleventh century.
 In the attempt to escape the devastation, the population left the town and sheltered on the surrounding hills where they built some small hamlets (still denominated as, casali).

 By the first half of the eleventh century, Lombard Calabria became a feudal dukedom of the Normans, with Cosenza as the capital.
 The town soon rebelled against the rule of Roger Guiscard and was recaptured only after a long siege.
 Subsequently, under the Hohenstaufen rule, the town became the seat of the Court of Calabria (Curia Generale).
 Emperor Frederick II had a particular interest in the town: he promoted construction and economic activities, organising an important annual fair.

 Subsequently, Cosenza fought bitterly against the Angevin domination, supported by the clergy.
 While the uprising spread through the valley of the Crathis, the town was involved in the see-sawing fight between Angevins and the Crown of Aragon.
 In 1432, King Louis III of Anjou settled in the castle of Cosenza with his wife Margaret of Savoy.
 When he died untimely, in 1434, he was buried in the cathedral.

 Spanish domination

 In 1500, in spite of resistance, Cosenza was occupied by the Spanish army led by Captain Gonzalo Fernández de Córdoba.
 During the sixteenth century the town experienced a period of expansion as the seat of the Viceroy of Calabria.
 At the same time its cultural importance grew thanks to the foundation of the Accademia Cosentina; among its most renowned members were Bernardino Telesio, Aulo Gianni Parrasio, the Martirano brothers, Antonio Serra, and others.

+The Monument to the Independence and Unity of Italy, celebrating the uprising of 15 March 1844.

 In 1707, the Austrians succeeded the Spanish in the Kingdom of Naples, followed by the Bourbons.
 After the proclamation in 1799 of the short-lived Parthenopean Republic and a vain resistance, the town was finally occupied for the Bourbons by Cardinal Fabrizio Ruffo's Lazzari.
 Cardinal Ruffo was native of the province of Cosenza.